62 Marketing Tips for Small Business Growth (2026)

 If you serve a specific geographic area, local marketing is your best friend.

-- Google Business Profile: This free tool from Google is your business’s listing on Google Search and Maps.
+• Optimize Your Google Business Profile: This free tool from Google is your business’s listing on Google Search and Maps.
 It’s often the first thing a local customer sees.
-Maintaining a complete profile is essential.
-Businesses with photos receive 42% more requests for driving directions.
+Maintaining a complete profile with photos and reviews is essential.

-- Local Landing Page: This is a webpage on your site optimized for a specific location.
-It helps you rank in local search results and provides relevant information to customers in that area, which is critical since 88% of consumers who do a local search on their phone visit or call a store within a day.
+• Create a Local Landing Page: This is a webpage on your site optimized for a specific location.
+It helps you rank in local search results and provides relevant information to customers in that area.

-- Sponsoring a Local Event: Supporting a local festival, charity run, or sports team builds goodwill and brand awareness in your community.
-It shows you’re invested in the area, and 74% of consumers are more likely to support a brand that sponsors a cause they care about.
+• Sponsor a Local Event: Supporting a local festival, charity run, or sports team builds goodwill and brand awareness in your community.
+It shows you’re invested in the area.

-- Local Hashtag & Geotag: Using location specific hashtags (like #NYCFood) and geotagging your social media posts helps local customers discover you.
-Posts with a geotag on Instagram get around 79% more engagement.
+• Use Local Hashtags and Geotags: Using location specific hashtags (like #NYCFood) and geotagging your social media posts helps local customers discover you.

 Creative and Low Cost Tactics